EricCousineau-TRI/external_data_bazel/README.md

+# WARNING

+This is a prototype, and the API / documentation has not yet stablized.
+Additionally, the present commits will be rebased, so Git history will not be connected.

+Please do not use this yet.

 # About

 This is a Bazel-centric implementation for incorporating external data into the workspace (not to be versioned in Git, etc.) for testing and running binaries.